Kibbles/Sheetpost/README.md

 ## Quirks
-- Uploading is slow, but this is a consequence of hammering the API with this garbage.
-Don't complain, it's free storage!
+- Uploading is slow.
+A 5MB file takes roughly ~3 minutes.
 - Google Sheets has a hardcoded character limit of 50,000 per cell.
 Sheetpost utilizes 45,000 character per cell, just to be safe.
 You can probably tweak this and gain some more "performance".
 - Sheets interprets a cell starting with "=" as a formula.
 To combat this, Sheetpost prepends every single line with a single quote (').
-This is stupid, and it works.
-The `-get` mode consequently trims out the first single quote per cell when reassembling the file.
+This is stupid, but it works.
+The `get` mode consequently trims out the first single quote per cell when reassembling the file.
-- If you open your Sheet in a browser, it might vomit blood.
+- If you open your Sheet in a browser, it ~~might~~ *WILL* vomit blood.